 - Squamous Cell Carcinoma - It is the second most common type of esophageal cancer, which originates in the thin and flat cells (squamous cells) that line the inside of the esophagus.
 This type is linked to smoking and alcoholism.

 - Small Cell Carcinoma - A rare type of esophageal cancer that begins in neuroendocrine cells (cells that releases hormones in response to nerve signals).

 What Are the Treatment Options for Esophageal Cancer?

-MSKCC’s esophageal cancer experts use various methods, such as physical examination, imaging tests (CT scan, PET scan), and endoscopy, to diagnose and stage esophageal cancer.
+MSK's esophageal cancer experts use various methods, such as physical examination, imaging tests (CT scan, PET scan), and endoscopy, to diagnose and stage esophageal cancer.
 The type of surgery will be decided based on the cancer type and stage and the patient’s general health.
 Depending on the results, the doctor might suggest surgery, chemotherapy, radiotherapy, or a combination of therapies.
-Patients can also benefit from the thousands of clinical trials ongoing at MSKCC that explore new therapies.
+Patients can also benefit from the thousands of clinical trials ongoing at MSK that explore new therapies.

-Patients with conditions that increase esophageal cancer risk, such as Barrett’s esophagus, get screened and monitored regularly for cancerous changes by MSKCC experts.
+Patients with conditions that increase esophageal cancer risk, such as Barrett’s esophagus, get screened and monitored regularly for cancerous changes by MSK experts.
 Endoscopic or minimally invasive therapy is also available for precancerous and early-stage cancerous conditions.